aspose-ocr/Aspose.OCR-Documentation/js/getting-started/hello-world/_index.md

 ## Running

-1. Open the command prompt and navigate to the project folder.
+1. Open the command prompt and navigate to the project directory.
-2. Run the web server using Python:
+2. Run the [HTTP server](https://docs.python.org/3/library/http.server.html) using Python:
    `python -m http.server 8080`

-   If the port 8080 is already occupied, provide a different one.
+   If the port `8080` is already occupied, provide a different one.
 3. Open `http://localhost:8080/` with a web browser.
 4. Select an image and wait for recognition to complete.

-You will see extracted text in the `outputConsole` _DIV_ element:
+You will see extracted text inside the `outputConsole` _DIV_ element:

 ```
 Select an image to continue...